Kiyochi Ogata

-Kiyochi Ogata (died August 1, 1944) was a colonel in the Imperial Japanese Army during World War II.
-He committed seppuku after the Battle of Tinian.
+Kiyochi Ogata (绪方 敬志, Ogata Kiyochi) was a colonel in the Imperial Japanese Army during World War II.
+He died during the Battle of Tinian.

-Biography
+Battle of Tinian

-Kiyochi Ogata was the commanding officer of Tinian, one of the Pacific Islands.
+Ogata was the commanding officer of Tinian, one of the Pacific Islands.
 He commanded 4,500 soldiers on the island, while the other troops were commanded either by the commander of the four airfields on Tinian, Captain Goichi Oie, or the commander of the naval forces stationed there, Vice Admiral Kakuji Kakuta.
-Fortunately for the Japanese, the 50th Division arrived on the island after leaving Manchukuo.
-But when the United States invaded Tinian, Ogata's defenses were poor and the US troops made it onto the beaches without extensive resistance.
-He failed a counterattack, and was forced into the inner parts of the island.
-The Japanese were defeated in the battle, and Ogata and Oie committed ritual suicide.
+The Japanese, the 50th Division from Manchukuo arrived on Tinian to reinforce the existing garrison.